 - site and location maps showing existing buildings and features

-- information on existing and proposed uses, floor spaces and occupation
+- details of existing and proposed uses, floor space and occupation

-- photographs of the proposed site, any existing buildings and the surrounding area
+- photographs of the site, existing buildings and the surrounding area

-- sketch drawings showing elevations, floor plans, access, parking arrangements, architectural treatment and materials
+- sketch drawings showing elevations, floor plans, access, parking, architectural treatment and materials

 - public consultation